 When you’re a freelancer, you usually don’t have to answer to one single person or one single institution, and you don’t have a boss (technically speaking).
 On the other hand, you have many clients (or many bosses), and this often poses a problem.
 The great thing about being a freelancer is that you are allowed to work as you please, but this doesn’t mean your time doesn’t have to be managed.

-In fact, freelancers are often caught working more than those with traditional jobs, simply because the job is the focus (rather than the hours spent producing the work).
+There are many employers who are looking to hire Magento developer as freelancers are often caught working more than those with traditional jobs, simply because the job is the focus (rather than the hours spent producing the work).
 Luckily, there are ways to manage your time better.
 Here are the top tried and tested ways you can make the most of your time as a freelancer.

 Reduce your input